Published

 Author Professor Doug Powers

-As long as you think your existence is who you think you are, there isn’t any answer to that.
-Because who you think you are doesn’t have any purpose.
+As long as you think your existence is who you think you are, there isn’t any answer to that—because who you think you are doesn’t have any purpose.

-So, insofar as you think you are who you are—as in, your narrative, your story about yourself, all the stories you make up about that, all the projections of what you think you want, whether you’re satisfying or not satisfying them, how far along are you in your dreams and images etc. Okay I’m accomplishing this amount so I’m happy.
-I’m not accomplishing this amount, so I’m unhappy.
-I wish I had this and I hope I have that.
-All of this is a completely hopeless and aimless existence.
-So, I can’t help you with that.
+Insofar as you think you are who you are—as in, your narrative, all the stories you make up about yourself, all the projections of what you think you want and whether you’re satisfying them or not, your dreams and images: “Okay, I’m accomplishing this amount, so I’m happy.”
+“I’m not accomplishing this amount, so I’m unhappy.”
+“I wish I had this and I hope I had that…” All of this is a completely hopeless and aimless existence.

-However, having said that, that isn’t actually what’s going on.
+However, that isn’t actually what’s going on.

 That’s the problem.
 That whole thing that you think is going on, actually isn’t what’s going on.
 You’ve been fooled!

-And that requires a lot of open space.
+That requires a lot of open space.
 A lot of mental open space.

 Every moment is a kind of awe-inspiring moment of existence.